Let The Good Times Roll!

 “Bowling is the perfect addition to LifeTown,” said Rabbi Zalman Grossbaum, LifeTown CEO.
 “It is an accessible sport that is inclusive and engaging for people of all abilities and ages.”

-Slated to open at the end of the summer, the alley will be a spot for connection and most of all, fun.
+The alley will be a spot for connection and most of all, fun.
 Not only will the space have meaning for LifeTown’s guests, but it has left an impression on those who have built it.

 We can see the difference that the facility makes in the lives of the children and their families,” said Haas.
 “And we are proud to be a small part of this.”